polkadot-fellows/Evaluations/README.md

   * Create a new folder in the `evidence` folder and rename it to match your Github username.
   * Copy the `0000-argument-template.md` file into the new folder and rename it to match the title of your request.
   * Fill out the Argument template and open a PR.
-  * Announce the argument to the Fellowship and wait at least one week.
+  * Announce your Argument to the Fellowship and wait at least one week.
   * If there are no major pushbacks by the Fellowship, submit the argument on-chain via the [Core Fellowship UI](https://collectives.subsquare.io/fellowship/core) provided by Subsquare.

 Once the request has been approved via on-chain referendum, the PR can be merged.
 This on-chain process is designed to be resilient to where the Arguments are hosted and in what format, so it can be migrated away from GitHub in the future.
 The Fellowship should not approve more than one Argument with the same number.
 PRs may be closed by their author, when sufficiently stale, or after a period of 6 months without approval.